 London is one of the greenest capitals in the world, and you’ll be spoilt for choice when it comes to picking a green spot to pay with your furry friend.
 When you have enjoyed a friendly London dog cafe, Hyde Park and Kensington Gardens are fabulous choices and a bit further to the east Greenwich Park is a popular choice among dog owners.
 If you want to feel like you’re properly out in the wilderness head to Richmond Park in South West London.

-Don’t forget to check all the other wonderful petting zoos and city farms in London where you can see animals.
+Don’t forget to check out all the other wonderful petting zoos and city farms in London where you can see animals.